Fractured Magic: Chapter Ten

 “But why?”

-“Not Niko, the character Niko's playing,” Roman said.
-“I don't like him.
-I don't like either of them.
-I just don't want to watch that story.”
+“Not Niko, the character Niko’s playing,” Roman said.
+“I don’t like him.
+I don’t like either of them, and if I have to watch that play one more time, I really will go mad.”

 Roman blinked.
 “What?”

-“Every day, we follow the same old routine.
-After our daily fight, you ask how my rehearsal went.”
+“Every day, we follow the same routine.
+We fight, make up, and then you ask how my rehearsal went.”

 “But I saw your rehearsal this time,” Roman pointed out.